History of the Supreme Court of the United States: Burger Court (1969–1986)

-The Rehnquist Court (1986–2005)
+Rehnquist Court (1986–2005)

 Chief Justice William Rehnquist served from Burger's retirement in 1986 until his own death on September 3, 2005.
 The Rehnquist Court generally took a limited view of Congress's powers under the commerce clause, as exemplified by United States v.
 Lopez (1995).
 The Court made numerous controversial decisions, including Texas v.
 Johnson (1989), which declared that flag burning was a form of speech protected by the First Amendment; Lee v.
 Weisman (1992), which declared officially sanctioned, student-led school prayers unconstitutional; Stenberg v.
 Carhart (2000), which voided laws prohibiting late-term abortions; and Lawrence v.
 Texas (2003), which struck down laws prohibiting sodomy.
 (Some commentators see these decisions as part of the "culture wars.")
 Another controversial decision of the Rehnquist court in 2003 was Grutter v.
 Bollinger which upheld affirmative action.
 Perhaps the most controversial decision made by the Court came in Bush v.
 Gore (2000), which ended election recounts in Florida following the presidential election of 2000, allowing George W. Bush to become the forty-third U.S. President.

 Rehnquist led a remarkably stable Court.
 For the eleven years following when Stephen Breyer took the oath in 1994, to Rehnquist's death in 2005, the composition of the Court remained unchanged – the longest such stretch in over 180 years.

 Justices Ruth Bader Ginsburg and John Paul Stevens led the Court's liberal bloc during this era.
 Meanwhile, Justices Antonin Scalia and Clarence Thomas joined Chief Justice Rehnquist as the Court's conservative bloc.
 Justices Sandra Day O'Connor and Anthony Kennedy were considered "swing votes" in the middle of the court, though Kennedy would protest that "the cases swing".

-The Roberts Court (2005–present)
+Roberts Court (2005–present)

 Chief Justice John G. Roberts was confirmed by the United States Senate on September 29, 2005, and presided over the Court for the first time on October 3, 2005, the day the 2005–2006 session opened.
 On October 31, 2005, President George W. Bush nominated Samuel Alito to replace the retiring Justice Sandra Day O'Connor (who Roberts was originally going to replace), and was confirmed on January 31, 2006.
 Under Roberts the Court has drifted primarily to the right in areas like the death penalty (Kansas v.
 Marsh), abortion (Gonzales v.
 Carhart and Dobbs v.
 Jackson Women's Health Organization), the exclusionary rule for Fourth Amendment violations (Hudson v.
 Michigan), and campaign-finance regulation (Citizens United v.
 Federal Election Commission).
 On November 20, 2007, the Court agreed to hear a case, District of Columbia v.
 Heller, that was regarded as the first important and historically significant decision on the Second Amendment to the Constitution since 1875.
 On March 18, 2008, the Supreme Court heard arguments concerning the constitutionality of a District of Columbia ban on handguns.
 On June 26, 2008, the Supreme Court ruled that "The Second Amendment protects an individual right to possess a firearm unconnected with service in a militia, and to use that arm for traditionally lawful purposes, such as self-defense within the home."